-Our proof is considerably shorter than that in \cite{Chandee-Li-GL(4)-Special-Points} thanks to the hybrid large sieve of Young so that we can avoid opening the square.
-Moreover, we prove an individual bound for $\GL_4$ Fourier coefficients in Lemma \ref{lem: bound for A} to improve slightly the averaged Ramanujan bounds in \cite{Chandee-Li-GL(4)-Special-Points} by a simple argument of Blomer \cite{Blomer}.
+Moreover, it might be of its own interest that an individual bound for $\GL_4$ Fourier coefficients is established in Lemma \ref{lem: bound for A} to improve slightly the averaged Ramanujan bounds in \cite{Chandee-Li-GL(4)-Special-Points} by a simple argument of Blomer \cite{Blomer}.